MarcoDorantes/ioc/README.md

     }
   }
 ```
-A particular instance of `TypeClassMapper` is passed to `CopyProcessor`'s constructor based on the kind of host for a particular execution context host.
+A particular instance of `TypeClassMapper` is passed to `CopyProcessor`'s constructor based on the kind of host for a particular execution context.
 For example, a unit testing host, an integration testing host, the actual host at a productive enviroment, etc.